 “Tinker to Evers to Chance.”

 Tinker’s teammates Johnny Evers and Frank Chance were excellent players, worthy of Hall of Fame status, even though neither are all-time greats at their positions.
 Joe was a mediocre infielder who played on four pennant-winning teams in five years with the Cubs from 1906-1910.
 His batting stats are poor whether you judge them on peak value of career value: he collected only 1,690 hits and his career slugging was .353, which is bad even for that era.
-So, as a shortstop maybe he was a dazzling fielder in the mold of Ozzie Smith, right?
-Wrong.
-Tinker was a clod-footed infielder whose poor defensive play was one of the reasons he and Evers hardly spoke.
 The trio was inducted together in 1946 by the Veterans Committee in a nod much more to the importance of lyrical words than to their greatness as individual players.

 Chick Hafey, Left Field